-In the picture above, we see the multi-lingual dialog for the Singular Label.
-Note that the Singular Label has an ellipses button next to the field.
-Selecting this ellipses will open the multi-lingual dialog and allow the user to input languages for locales other than the current.
+In Figure 6, we see the multi-lingual dialog for the Singular Label.

+Note: The Singular Label has an ellipsis button next to the field.
+Selecting this ellipsis opens the multilingual dialog and allows the user to input languages for locales other than the current.
 The same dialog can be opened be putting the cursor into the field and selecting F2 from your keyboard.

-For properties in relationship grids, you will need to put the cell into edit mode and then select F2 from your keyboard to open the multi-lingual dialog.
+For properties in relationship grids, you need to put the cell into edit mode and then select F2 from your keyboard to open the multi-lingual dialog.

-Forms and Grids will display the property value will based on the locale of the current session:
+Forms and Grids display the property value based on the locale of the current session:

 If the multi-lingual property has a value for the language defined by the current session local then the value is displayed; otherwise the value for the default language (English) is displayed.
-The same rule applies for the xml resource defined UI elements like the toolbar text.
+The same rule applies for the xml resource defined UI elements, similar to the toolbar text.